Index

 Multi-language Support – XpressDox

-The template author interfaces, which include the configuration dialogs and Command Editor, are not regarded as user-facing and are only in English.
+All template authoring tools, which include the configuration dialogs and Command Assistant, are not regarded as user-facing and are only in English.

 The mechanism used by XpressDox to decide on the user’s language is roughly as follows:

-1. The language of Word itself is queried (currently Word can present its user interface in French, English and about another 30 languages).
+1. The language of Word itself is queried.
 If the Word language is French, then the XpressDox user language defaults to French, otherwise it defaults to English (US).

-2. Where the user’s language is not the language of Word (which will always be the case, for example, where the user’s language is Afrikaans), the user is able to choose, via the Settings menu on the XpressDox ribbon tab, from the four supported languages.
-In this way even if the rest of Word is in English, the XpressDox user interface can be set to, for example, French or Afrikaans (or UK English).
+2. Where the user’s language is not the language of Word (which will always be the case, for example, where the user’s language is French), the user is able to choose, via the Settings menu on the XpressDox ribbon tab, from the six supported languages.
+In this way even if the rest of Word is in English, the XpressDox user interface can be set to French.

 3. If the language is chosen as in point 2 above, then XpressDox will select that language for its user-facing interface each time Word is started, until it is changed again.

-In countries with more than one official language, or perhaps even where there is a language which is not official but nonetheless used by many people, it is possible, with XpressDox, to present the user with an interface in the user’s language, and to extend this to the XpressDox interview, regardless of the language of the template being run.
+In countries with more than one official language, or perhaps even where there is a language which is not official but nonetheless used by many people, it is possible, with XpressDox, to present the user with an interface in their own language, and to extend this to the XpressDox interview, regardless of the language of the template being run.

 This means, for example, that a document being prepared in English can have all the interview captions, help text, headings, etc. in French for a French speaker, and in English for an English speaker.
 The merged document will nonetheless be in English.
 This is done by a slight change to the syntax of the relevant commands.